Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A class of examples: Co--operads from simplicial objects

 \subsection{Recollections: the simplicial category and simplicial objects}

 Let $\Delta$ be the small category whose objects are the finite non-empty ordinals $[n]=\{0<1<\dots<n\}$ and whose morphisms are the order-preserving functions between them.
-Of course, each $[n]$ can itself be regarded as a small category, with objects $0,1,\dots,n$ and a (unique) arrow $i\to j$ iff $i\leq j$, and order preserving functions are just functors.
+Of course, each $[n]$ can itself be regarded as a small category, with objects $0,1,\dots,n$ and a (unique) arrow $i\to j$ if and only if $i\leq j$, and order preserving functions are just functors.
 Thus $\Delta$ is a full subcategory of the category of small categories.

-Among the order-preserving functions $[m]\to[n]$ one considers the following generators: the injections ${\partial^i}:[n-1]\to[n]$ which omit the value $i$, termed coface maps, and the surjections ${\sigma^i}:[n+1]\to[n]$ which repeat the value $i$, termed codegeneracy maps.
-These maps satisfy certain obvious cosimplicial relations.
+Among the order-preserving functions $[m]\to[n]$ one considers the following generators: the injections ${\partial^i}:[n-1]\to[n]$ which omit the value $i$, termed co--face maps, and the surjections ${\sigma^i}:[n+1]\to[n]$ which repeat the value $i$, termed co--degeneracy maps.
+These maps satisfy certain obvious co--simplicial relations.

 For $D$ a small category, and $\C$ any category, we can consider the contravariant functors or the covariant functors $X$ from $D$ to $\C$.
-For $D=\Delta$ these are termed the simplicial and the cosimplicial objects in $\C$.
+For $D=\Delta$ these are termed the simplicial and the co--simplicial objects in $\C$.
 A functor $D^{op}\to\Set$ is \emph{representable} if it is $\hom_D(-,d)$ for some object $d$.
-The Yoneda Lemma gives a bijection between the set of natural transformations $\hom_D(-,d)\to X$ and the set $X(d)$, and in particular $d\mapsto\hom_D(-,d)$ defines a full embedding of $D$ into the functor category $\Set^{D^{op}}$.
+In general, such functors are also called pre--sheaves on $\D$.
+If $\D$ is monoidal then so is the category of pre--sheaves, with the product given by Day convolution.
+The Yoneda Lemma gives a bijection between the set of natural transformations $\hom_D(-,d)\to X$ and the set $X(d)$, and in particular $d\mapsto\hom_D(-,d)$ defines a full embedding $y$ of $D$ into the functor category $\Set^{D^{op}}$.
+This category together with the embedding $y$ is also called the co--completion and has the universal property that any functor from $D$ to a co--complete category (one that contains all colimits) factors through it.

+The following result is central to the classical theory and in particular for us it will yield the construction of a nerve of a small category. \begin{lem} Let $D$ be a small category and $\C$ a co--complete category.
+Any functor $r:D\to\C$ has a unique extension along the Yoneda embedding to a functor $R:\Set^{D^{op}}\to C$ with a right adjoint $N$,

+If $r:D\to\C$ is a monoidal functor between monoidal categories, then $R$ sends monoidal functors $D^{op}\to\Set$ to monoids in $\C$. \end{lem}

+The functor $R$ is sometimes denoted $(-)\otimes_D r$, where the tensor over $D$ is thought of as giving an object of $D$ for every pair of $D^{op}$- and $D$-objects in $\C$, analogously to the language of tensoring left and right modules or algebras over a ring.
+The right adjoint $N$ is termed the \emph{nerve}, and is given on objects by